 Perform Regular Inspections and Routine Replacement

-Once you invest in alarms, extinguishers and other preventative measures, be diligent about maintaining the new systems you have in place.
-All of these protective measures can only be useful if they are in proper working order.
-Have an electrician perform regular inspection of old wiring and electrical outlets to make sure they are running up to current safety standards.
+Once you invest in alarms, extinguishers, and other preventative measures, be diligent about maintaining the new systems you have in place.
+All of these protective measures can only be useful and can help prevent a house fire.
+Have an electrician perform regular inspections of old wiring and electrical outlets to make sure they are running up to current safety standards.

 The schedule for fire safety testing and device replacement is as follows:

 - Replace smoke detector batteries every six months

 - Install new smoke detector fixtures every ten years